 Customer, as a matter of fact, people get attracted to a sensation that they find odd in a setting.
 Pro tip – Apply this the next time you are creating a logo!

-Play with vivid and bright color themes, choose fonts that attract at the onset, think of the ideology behind your business and imbibe it in to produce the type of logo you want your audience to feel.
+Play with vivid and bright color themes, choose fonts that attract at the onset, think of the ideology behind your business, and imbibe it in to produce the type of logo you want your audience to feel.

-LivingArt is a living example of how to perfectly execute this phenomenon.
+LivingArt.ist is a living example of how to perfectly execute this phenomenon.
 The play symbol showcases the stream of graphics flowing in the design studio.
 At the same time, the remarkable interplay of red, cyan, yellow, black, and blue gets the job done of making customers remember the name for a long time.

 However, one thing to be wary of is the aspect of not overdoing it.
 A reasonable approach is to include the customers in the process.
-Since the logo is what the customers are going to feel attracted towards, feedback or a survey form, whether digital or tangible, can go a long way in assuring that your logo comes out just right.
+Since the logo is what the customers are going to feel attracted to, feedback or a survey form, whether digital or tangible, can go a long way in assuring that your logo comes out just right.

-Establishing long term customer relationships is what the brands live for.
-And for customers, such links are only possible when brands depict consistency (in their offerings as well as their presentation)
+Establishing long term customer relationships is what the brands live for and for customers, such links are only possible when brands depict consistency (in their offerings as well as their presentation)